yjayaraman/pcf-azure-install/README.md

 2. Git
 3. Github account

+[NOTE]
+If you are running windows desktop, install virtualBox and Vagrant and create a Lucid64 box

 ## Steps to setup Azure Env
 1. Using a browser log into your Azure portal